allebone/help.omni.af.mil/docs/PEX/Training.md

 * Ground Training \(Unscheduled\) from My Page – TAR \(Non MSN\) link: From My Page, in the top-right area, just below the TEST tab, click on the TAR \(Non MSN\) link, select a TAR, and enter their accomplished tasks.

-* Report Training for other people or multiple personnel at one time from CT Module –

-Reporting tab: Report training for multiple personnel where many of them logged the same tasks.
-You can report on one person, then use the Apply to Al Remaining to copy the same accomplishments to the remaining crewmembers.
+* Report Training for other people or multiple personnel at one time from CT Module – Reporting tab: Report training for multiple personnel where many of them logged the same tasks.
+You can report on one person, then use the Apply to all Remaining to copy the same accomplishments to the remaining crewmembers.

 NOTES: